 - Complete 5-10 passes.

-Wrist pain can put a fast halt to your daily activities, making something as simple as holding a toothbrush or typing on the computer a daunting task.
-If you’ve taken preventative measures, tried at-home exercises and stretches, and your wrist pain is still giving you trouble, contact an Airrosti Provider today and get treated.
-We treat these and many other common injuries and typically resolve most of our cases within 3.2 visits (based on patient-reported outcomes).
-Our providers can find the root cause of your problem and treat it directly at the source to get you back to your pain-free life.
+A painful wrist injury can keep you from doing even simple activities like holding a toothbrush or typing on a computer.
+If you’ve taken preventative measures and tried the above tips, but your wrist pain is still giving you trouble, contact an Airrosti Provider today and get treated.
+We treat many common injuries, including wrist pain, and typically resolve most of our cases within 3.2 visits (based on patient-reported outcomes).
+Our providers can find the root cause of your problem and treat it directly at the source, so you can quickly get back to doing the things you love most.

 Read our Medical Disclaimer here.